-DEVELOPMENT APPETITE: Manage
+DEVELOPMENT RISK APPETITE: Manage

 LEVEL 1: INVESTMENT RISKS LINK TO STRATEGY Future growth

 LEVEL 2: PORTFOLIO RISKS RISK OWNER CEO

 The Group is exposed to the risk of cost overruns, delays or other difficulties in relation to its development activities.
 The Group is also dependent on the performance of third-party contractors or suppliers.
 MANAGEMENT & MITIGATION STRATEGIES Specialised in-house property development team and use of external consultants Strict monitoring of construction sites Use of well-established contractors with good solvency Community engagement to maintain a constructive dialogue with local decision-makers Projects are launched only if they are pre-let and fully financed and the required permits have been obtained

-IMPACT: Significant PROBABILI TY: Possible
+IMPACT: Significant PROBABILITY ry: Possible

-VALUATION APPETITE: Man age
+VALUATION RISK APPETITE: Man age

 LEVEL 1: FINANCIAL RISKS LINK TO STRATEGY Existing stable Cash Flow model - Future growth

 LEVEL 2: MARKET RISKS RISK OWNER CFO

 The Group's financial statements may be affected by fluctuation in the fair market value of its property portfolio as a result of revaluations or the Group may be unable to dispose of its properties profitably.
 The Group may hold excess land for future development which may not ultimately be beneficial to the Group.
-MANAGEMENT & MITIGATION STRATEGIES Appointment of pre-eminent international valuation experts (as of 2021 Q3 the Growappointed Cushman & Wakefield) using standardised valuation methods (RICS Red Eugerappointed Cushman & Wakefield) using standardised valuation methods (RICS Red Eugerappointed Euger
+MANAGEMENT & MITIGATION STRATEGIES Appointment of pre-eminent international valuation experts (as of 2021 Q3 the Grappointed Cushman & Wakefield) using standardised valuation methods (RICS Reference).
+Use of market studies, analyses and forecasts.
+Geographical diversification of the portfolio across all major CEE, with close ties western European markets.
+Significant landbank at strategic locations in proximity to the Group's investment properties complementing the existing network and supporting tenant demand.
+Investment strategy oriented to high-quality properties that generate stable, lo income located at strategic locations with growth potential.
+Continuous maintenance and improvement of properties.

-IMPACT: Material PROBABILITY: Unlikely
+IMPACT: Material PROBABILITY: Unlikely Quality of the tenant portfolio, compromising mainly large national and international companies with low annual credit provisions

-INFLATION APPETITE: Mi nimise
+INFLATION RISK APPETITE: Mi nimise

 LEVEL 1: FINANCIAL RISKS LINK TO STRATEGY Existing stable Cash Flow model - Future growth

 LEVEL 2: MARKET RISKS RISK OWNER CFO

 The Group's business can be negatively affected by rising inflation, as the majority of the lease agreements the Group has entered into with its tenants contain a fixed adjustment of rent clause.
-MANAGEMENT & MITIGATION STRATEGIES The Group's biggest cost is financing which is largely fixed Operational costs constitute less than 20% of cash income and are thus considered manageable even in times of prolonged high inflation Since 2020 our new leases contain an indexation clause that takes the higher of (i) CPI or (ii) fixed-indexation CAPEX increases are passed on to the tenants
+MANAGEMENT & MITIGATION STRATEGIES The Group's biggest cost is financing which is largely fixed Operational costs constitute less than 20% of cash income and are thus considered manageable even in times of prolonged high inflation Since 2020 our new leases contain an indexation clause that takes the highest of (i) CPI or (ii) fixed-indexation CAPEX increases are passed on to the tenants

 IMPACT: Moderate PROBABILITY: Likely